The Orphan Master's Son: Part 2: The Confessions of Commander Ga

-An unnamed interrogator for the North Korean state has been tasked with investigating national hero Commander Ga Chol Chun, who has been arrested for killing his wife, the famous actress Sun Moon, and their children.
+An unnamed interrogator for the North Korean state has been tasked with investigating national hero Commander Ga Chol Chun, who has been arrested for killing his wife – the famous actress Sun Moon – and their children.
 The interrogator, who compiles biographies of prisoners as a by-product of interrogation, is intrigued by Ga, who refuses to talk and is seemingly able to withstand any form of torture.
-Through his own investigations and persistent conversation, the interrogator is able to slowly learn Ga's story.

-It transpires that "Ga" is actually Jun Do, who killed the real Ga during a confrontation in the prison mine.
-Ga had been a political rival to the Dear Leader, Kim Jong-il, who also covets Sun Moon; as such, Jun Do's assumption of Ga's identity goes largely ignored and he is made the "replacement husband" of Sun Moon.
-At first, Sun Moon forces him to live in the dirt cellar under the house but slowly accepts him as her "husband" and her children's "father."
+It is soon revealed that "Ga" is Jun Do, who killed the real Ga during a confrontation in the prison mine.
+Ga was a political rival to the Dear Leader, Kim Jong-il, who also covets Sun Moon; as such, Jun Do's assumption of Ga's identity goes largely ignored, and he is made the "replacement husband" of Sun Moon.
+At first, Sun Moon forces him to live in the dirt cellar under the house, but slowly accepts him as her "husband" and her children's "father."
 Having been enamored with the image of Sun Moon for years, Jun Do is initially disgusted by the actual woman, who is self-absorbed and disdainful of the common people.
-Gradually he comes to understand that she has resigned herself to a life almost completely controlled by the Dear Leader; he has sabotaged her film career in retaliation for deflecting his advances.
+Gradually, he understands that she has resigned to a life almost completely controlled by the Dear Leader; he has sabotaged her film career in retaliation for deflecting his advances.
 She also lived in fear of the real Ga; the novel suggests that he was a brutal sadist who only married her to spite Kim.
-Jun Do often questions her acting career and loyalty to North Korea; though she is devoted to acting, her faith in North Korea is less resolute, intertwined with her growing contempt for the Dear Leader.
+Jun Do often questions her acting career and loyalty to the regime; though she is devoted to acting, her faith in North Korea is less resolute, intertwined with her growing contempt for the Dear Leader.
 After watching Casablanca, she realizes how much of her life has been spent making propaganda with little of the artistic value she prizes, and makes "Ga" promise to help her and the children escape with him.

 The Dear Leader reveals to "Commander Ga" that he has captured one of the American rower girls and plans to use her as a bargaining chip to recover the confiscated Japanese technology, with which they intend to bolster their development of nuclear power.
-However, he admits to being enamored with his captive.
-He forces her to translate his various works into English, and intends to humiliate the Americans by taking the technology while refusing to return the girl.
-As the Texas senator previously indicated he would only negotiate with Ga, there is also the implication Kim will have "Ga" killed once the negotiation succeeds, so he can have Sun Moon for himself.
+However, he intends to humiliate the Americans by taking the technology and refusing to return the girl.
+Kim also plans to have "Ga" killed once the negotiations succeed to have Sun Moon for himself.
 Sensing an opportunity, Jun Do contacts Wanda and begins to plan.